YaacovTeller/DoomRep/README.md

 Current bugs:
 You can double-fire the shotgun before the reload kicks in!
-Machine guns can get stuck on strafe mode - more rare now.
+Machine guns (and chainsaw) can get stuck on strafe mode.
-Ammo sometimes reaches -1.
-Creatures can get stuck on hurt frame.
 Enemy positioning and scale relative to the backgrounds is tricky, especially on generated levels.